China envoy says 'complex' reasons why has not been to North Korea

 Song was there to discuss the outcome of a party congress in China and statements from both countries made no mention of the nuclear crisis.

-North Korea has shown less and less interest in dealing with China diplomatically over its weapons programme or listening to Beijing’s pleas.
+North Korea has shown less and less interest in dealing with China diplomatically over its weapons program or listening to Beijing’s pleas.

 China is North Korea’s closest ally, but it has been infuriated by the North’s repeated missile and nuclear tests and has signed up for increasingly tough U.N. sanctions on the isolated nation.